 Openness to experience can be understood as the personality factor that determines how open and accepting a person is of new experiences, bold thinking, and being vulnerable with others.

 Conscientiousness refers to a person’s tendency towards controlling their impulses and acting in socially acceptable ways.

 Extroversion is a widely known factor that has an equally well-known flipside: introversion.
-Extroversion (vs. introversion) concerns a person’s source of energy; extroverts derive energy from interacting with others, wile introverts recharge when they are alone.
+Extroversion (vs. introversion) concerns a person’s source of energy; extroverts derive energy from interacting with others, while introverts recharge when they are alone.